 - The reverse has Mexico’s Coat of Arms

 - Backed by the Banco de México

-The 2016 1 oz Mexican Silver Libertad Coin is a wonderful piece of Mexican culture and belongs in your collection.
+Take home the 2017 1 oz Mexican Silver Libertad Coin and add some Mexican pride to your collection.
 Get yours today.